-The University of Idaho has generously expanded the Choice Act, Section 702, to include all out-of-state veterans with GI Bill benefits, within 3 years of when they were discharged.
+The University of Idaho has generously expanded the Choice Act, Section 702, to include all out-of-state veterans with GI Bill benefits, within three years of when they were discharged.
 The 2014 Choice Act for Veterans was signed into law by President Obama on Aug.
 7, 2014.
 The law went into effect on July 1, 2015.

 What the Law Does

 The law prevents state colleges or universities from charging out-of-state tuition to veterans who are within three years of discharge from active duty (defined as a period of 90 days or more) and using the Montgomery GI Bill (MGIB, Chapter 30) or Post 9/11 GI Bill (Chapter 33).
-It also applies to dependents who have received benefits transferred to them, if the service member has been discharged within the past 3 years, or is still on Active Duty.
+It also applies to dependents who have received benefits transferred to them, if the service member has been discharged within the past three years, or is still on Active Duty.

 What Do I Need to Qualify?

 Students must provide a copy of a rental or lease agreement, utility bill or bank statement as proof that they are living in Idaho.
 If living in campus residence halls, we will determine your Idaho domicile by reviewing your U of I Student Account Bill.
 If living on campus in a fraternity or sorority, students must provide a copy of their House Bill.